ad-freiburg/qlever/docs/wikidata.md

 ## Download and uncompress Wikidata

-If you already downloaded **and decrompressed** Wikidata to uncompressed Turtle format you can skip this step, otherwise we download and uncompress it.
+If you already downloaded **and decrompressed** Wikidata to uncompressed Turtle format you can skip this step.
+Otherwise we download and uncompress it.

 **Note:** This takes several hours as Wikidata is about 42 GB compressed and their servers are throttled.

+**This is the first step that needs significant amounts of storage.**
-**The index plus unpacked Wikidata will use up to about 2 TB.**
+Together, the unpacked Wikidata Turtle file, created in this step, and the index we will create in the next section, will use up to about 2 TB.

     mkdir wikidata-input
     wget -O - \